Techgethr/mafia-mode/README.md

 ## Description

 MAFiA is a powerful tool designed to interact with Mode Network (for now in testnet).
 It leverages OpenAI's GPT-4o-mini model to provide a conversational interface for users to perform various blockchain operations, such as checking wallet balances, sending transactions, and deploying smart contracts.
-The assistant embodies the persona of Elon Musk, delivering responses with a commanding and cryptic tone.
+The assistant embodies the persona of Al Capone, delivering responses with a commanding and cryptic tone.

 ## Features